Guided Walks in the Lake District

 Guided walks are a great way to see the beautiful mountains Cumbria has to offer.
 Image from Ambleside Adventure Facebook.

-Whether you want to improve your skills in the mountains or have fun with friends and family, guided walks are a great way to see the beautiful mountains Cumbria has to offer.
+Whether you want to improve your skills in the mountains or have fun with friends and family, guided walks are a great way to see the beautiful mountains Cumbria offers.
 You will feel safe and learn a lot along the way.
 From scrambling across the Striding Edge on Helvellyn to simply taking your first steps up the Fairfield Horseshoe, Ambleside Adventure offers guided walks suitable for all abilities.
 All of the guided walks are graded from easy to hard.
-Afterwards, you could even visit their in-house Climbing and Bouldering Wall or rest in Café Altitude, serving homemade food and great coffee with panoramic views over Ambleside and the surrounding area.
+Afterwards, you could visit their in-house Climbing and Bouldering Wall or rest in Café Altitude, serving homemade food and great coffee with panoramic views over Ambleside and the surrounding area.

 Ambleside Adventure guided walks in the Lake District, further information